MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

 Why would you need this many Voice Setting options for one Audio Zone?
 Different circumstances, and different Objects in the Audio Zone, may require different audio qualities.

-You can set a default Voice Setting f or an Audio Zone in the *Audio Zone* component.
+You can set a default Voice Setting for an Audio Zone in the *Audio Zone* component.
 Let's say you apply an Audio Zone to a specific room in your experience and you want voices outside of the room to sound audible but muffled to anyone inside the room.
 For **Default Voice Selection*, we'll choose "Muffled".

 ![______](../../../media/enhance-your-environment/audio-zones/038-muffled.png)